SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 - These two squads combine to allow 57.8 points per game, 10.7 fewer than this contest's over/under.

-- The average total in Mustangs games this season is 68.7, 0.2 points above Saturday's total of 68.5.
+- The average total in Mustangs games this season is 68.7, 0.2 points more than Saturday's over/under of 68.5.

 - The 55.5 PPG average total in Bulls games this season is 13.0 points fewer than this game's over/under.